EmanuelG-Gaming/EmanuelG-Gaming/README.md

 ### ***Emanuel G or Antumbra***

 ### Basic information
 JS and Java programmer.
-Mindustry modder for about a year and a half.
-Just see my pinned repositories for some fun ~~or eternal tormenting with Flares~~.
+Mindustry modder for a measly amount of two years.
+Just see the pinned repositories below for some fun.

 **Bonus:**
-I develop a game noone cares about, named *Mindustrial Tycoon*.
-It's a Python/C++ game based off Mindustry.

-~~The question is, why are you looking at this?~~
+-Currently developing Mindustry mods, such as Flar Expansion and Erekir Expansion.